schneider7/GitHooks/README.md

   ```
   As you may know, you're not allowed to commit a change to GitHub if it includes a valid OAuth token; GitHub will automatically revoke the token if they see this happen.
 This step prevents GitHub from pushing the file that includes the token, avoiding this issue.

+## Storing the Token: Config Variables
   If you're deploying to Heroku, you can create a config variable called GITHUB_TOKEN in the settings of your app, and a config variable called BASE_URL with the information from above.

-  More generally, you need to include the environment variables at the server level, however you deploy your app.
-If you're using this engine, odds are you will know what this means.
-I'm just an intern.
+  More generally, you need to include the environment variables at the server level, however you deploy your app; in my case it's always Heroku.

 If you've mounted the engine properly, GitHooks will listen to GitHub webhooks whenever your Rails app is active, at the URL you specify.